 Where to Stay in Rome with a Toddler or Baby

-Given you will likely be walking a lot in Rome with your baby or toddler, you’ll want to stay close to the main things to do in Rome to minimize the time spent walking with your kids.
+Given you will likely be walking a lot with your baby or toddler, you’ll want to find a baby-friendly hotel close to the main things to do in Rome to minimize the time spent walking with your kids.
 As you can see from our Rome Google Map, most of Rome’s top attractions (green pins) are in a tight cluster.
-Try to find some baby-friendly Rome accommodation within this cluster.
+Many of our recommended baby-friendly Rome hotels are within this cluster of attractions.

 Traveling with a toddler and preschooler (ages 1 & 3), we prefer vacation home rentals for their kid-friendly amenities.
 Parents traveling to Rome with a toddler or baby will love having separate bedrooms, laundry facilities and our own kitchen.
 We ended up renting a top floor 2-bedroom vacation home apartment near Piazza Navona.